tantikristanti/grobid-medical-report/doc/Training-the-medical-report-models.md

 - [x] fr-medical-ner (the French medical terminology recognition)

 Each of these models can be retrained by using additional data.
-The following subsections explain the commands to train and evaluate the models.
+The following subsections explain the commands to train and to evaluate the models.

 ## Train and evaluate
 The train data is placed under `grobid/grobid-trainer/resources/dataset/[MODEL]/corpus`.
 [MODEL] is the corresponding model name.